This data protection information applies to data processing by:

 Governikus GmbH & Co.
 KG

-on behalf of the Federal Ministry of the Interior, for Building and Community
+on behalf of the Federal Office for Information Security

 (Governikus GmbH & Co.
 KG on behalf of the Federal Office for Information Security)

-The AusweisApp2 has the function "See my personal data / Identify".
-With this function the data stored on the identity card or the electronic residence permit can be read and displayed.
+The AusweisApp has the function "See my personal data / Identify".
+With this function the data stored on the identity card, the electronic residence permit or the eID card can be read and displayed.
 Here we also speak of a so-called self-disclosure.

-As soon as the AusweisApp2 is started and a suitable card reader is installed or an Android smartphone is connected, this function can be called up under the menu item "Identify".
+As soon as the AusweisApp is started and a suitable card reader is installed or an smartphone is connected, this function can be called up under the menu item "Identify".

-After the PIN entry and successful data transfer, the data is displayed in the AusweisApp2.
+After the PIN entry and successful data transfer, the data is displayed in the AusweisApp.

 It determines the authenticity and validity of the identity card, checks whether it has been blocked by the card holder and transmits the results of the online card function to the other systems of the service provider.